 Faculty members have a critical role in the university’s HB 2504 initiative, as they are responsible for ensuring their current syllabi and curriculum vitae (CV) are uploaded to the HB 2504 Web site by the due date.
 To get started, click "Editor Access" in the menu bar above.

-End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for Winter 2016 are available on the university’s HB 2504 Web page.
+End-of-course student evaluations for all undergraduate courses were implemented in fall 2010 and summary results for Spring 2017 are available on the university’s HB 2504 Web page.
 Using a broad-based approach, a Faculty Senate committee developed common end-of-course student evaluation items for all undergraduate courses.
 Following a review period that included two public forums, the committee finalized the following items for the Student Perceptions of Instruction (SPI) measure:

 These questions will be asked of students in addition to any existing teaching evaluation currently being used in each department.
 The scale that the committee agreed upon is: strongly disagree, disagree, neutral, agree, strongly agree (in that order).